MondialDatabase/angular-web-client/README.md

 1. Install Docker CE.
 2. Change into the project directory.
-3. Run `docker-compose up`, which will initialize a Docker environment for the application and run `ng serve` in the Docker container.
+3. Run `docker-compose up -V`, which will initialize a Docker environment for the application and run `ng serve` in the Docker container.

-4. Run `docker-compose down` to shut down the application server.
+The application will be available on `localhost:8080`.
+Changes to source files will automatically rebuild the application and reload any browser tabs/windows that are running the application.

+The Docker environment for the application will need to be rebuilt if `node_modules` are changed.
+To do so, run `docker-compose build`, then reinitialize the environment with `docker-compose up -V`.

 Run `sh test.sh` to run the unit tests for the application in a Docker environment.
 Run `sh test-e2e.sh` to run the end to end tests for the application in a Docker environment.